callumrjohn/example/README.md

 # example
-An example repository, used in a git course
+An example repository, used in a git course.
+THIS IS AN UPDATE!!